consileonpl/naked_thursday/README.md

  TextMate, Notepad++, etc.).
  3. Compilation/interpretation only via the shell.

-Competition tasks should cover language basic, and should not take more than 30 minutes to implement solution.
+Competition tasks should cover language basics, and should not take more than 30 minutes to implement solution.
+Solutions should be implemented as simple as possible.